aappleby/matcheroni/README.md

 ```
 Unlike std::regex though, the Matcheroni pattern is both the definition of the pattern **and** the implementation of the matcher for that pattern.

-Matcheroni patterns thus require no additional libraries or code to be usable - you can immediately call
+Matcheroni patterns thus require no additional libraries or code to be usable - you can immediately use it like so:
 ```
 const std::string text = "aaabbaaccdefxyz";

-const char* result = my_pattern::match(text.data(), text.data() + text.size());
+// The match function returns the _end_ of the match, or nullptr if there was no match. const char* result = my_pattern::match(text.data(), text.data() + text.size());

-printf("%s\n", result); // prints "xyz"
+// Since we matched "aabbaacc", this prints "xyz". printf("%s\n", result);
 ```

 Matcheroni patterns are also modular - you could write the above as